PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 Catch stability measures how variable catches are in time.
 The indicator ranges between 0 and 1.
 A value of 1 means that the catches do not change over time, i.e. they are constant.
-A value of 0 means that the catches vary relatively strongly over time.
+A value of 0 means that the catches vary relatively strongly over time, compared to the other HCRs.

 The indicator has been calculated over the same groupings as described for PI 3 (catches).

-Note that although the stability of catches can be compared across time different periods and HCRs, it cannot be compared between area groupings.
+However, note that although the stability of catches can be compared across time different periods and HCRs, it cannot be compared between area groupings.
 For example, you cannot compare the stabilities in area 1 to the stabilities in area 2.

 This indicator has also been calculated as the variability of relative catches (catches relative to the average catches in the period 2013 to 2015) over time.